-Yeast usually has a best before date, which is generally about two years after its manufacture date.
-However, the best before date, how it is stored, and whether it is opened, are all necessary in determining your yeast’s shelf life.
+Yeast usually has a best-before date, which is generally about two years after its manufacture date.
+However, the best before date, how it is stored, and whether it is open are all necessary for determining your yeast’s shelf life.

 Regarding unopened dry yeast in the pantry,

-It will last in the refrigerator up to 4 months beyond the best before date.
+It will last in the refrigerator for up to 4 months beyond the best-before date.

-You might be thinking that your opened-up yeast that’s been sitting in your fridge which hasn’t reached its best before date is probably ok.
+You might be thinking that your opened-up yeast that’s been sitting in your fridge and hasn’t reached its best-before date is probably ok.